octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

 #### Components
 - `Unit`(`UnitAuthoring`) - Tags the entity as a "unit".
 - `UnitMover`(`UnitMoverAuthoring`) - Contains movement data such as speed and destination.
-- `UnitMoverOverride`(`UnitMoverOverrideAuthoring`) - Contains an override position for movement.
-If this is set, it overrides the normal `UnitMover` destination.
+- `UnitMoverOverride`(`UnitMoverOverrideAuthoring`) -  Enableable component containing temporary movement override data for a unit.
-- `Selected`(`SelectedAuthoring`) - Tags the entity as selectable and contains selection data.
+- `Selected`(`SelectedAuthoring`) - Enableable component containing selection data for an entity.

 - `Target`(`TargetAuthoring`) - Tags the entity as a target and contains target data.
 - `FindTarget`(`FindTargetAuthoring`) - Tags the entity as needing to find a target and contains search data.
 - `ShootAttack`(`ShootAttackAuthoring`) - Tags the entity as being able to shoot and contains shooting data.